 Keep in mind, though, that the alternatives to metal braces may be more expensive, unable to be completed by every orthodontist, and may or may not be suitable for your specific alignment.
-Invisalign is one treatment that is specific in the teeth it corrects.
-However, metal braces can also still be applied if the patient chooses.
+Invisalign is one treatment that is specified in the teeth it can correct.
+However, metal braces can also often still be applied if the patient chooses.

 Overall, orthodontic treatment may be available for virtually all ages, but there are some restrictions.
 Patients should have most of their adult teeth fully developed and have healthy gums and teeth.

 Your orthodontist will decide which treatment is right for you and when and how long the procedure will be completed.